 Item 1.
-Legal Proceedings 29
+Legal Proceedings 29 23

 Item 1A.
-Risk Factors 29
+Risk Factors 29 23

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 29
+Unregistered Sales of Equity Securities and Use of Proceeds 29 23

 Item 5.
-Other Information 29
+Other Information 29 23

 Item 6.
-Exhibits 30
+Exhibits 30 24

-Signatures 31
+Signatures 31 25

-Accumax®, BOG®, BUBBA®, Caldwell®, Deadshot®, Deathgrip®, Delta Series®, E-MAX®, F.A.T.
-Wrench®, Fieldpod®, Frankford Arsenal®, Golden Rod®, Hooyman®, Imperial®, Intellidropper®, Lead Sled®, Lockdown®, Mag Charger®, Old Timer®, Schrade®, Sharpfinger®, Tipton®, Grilla®, Grilla Grills®, Uncle Henry®, ust®, Wheeler®, XLA Bipod®, Crimson Trace®, Lasergrips®, Laserguard®, LaserLyte®, Lasersaddle®, Lightguard®, and Rail Master® are some of the registered U.S. trademarks of our company or one of our subsidiaries.
+Accumax®, BOG®, BUBBA®, Caldwell®, Deadshot®, Deathgrip®, Delta Series®, Don't Be Outdoorsy - Be Outdoors®, E-MAX®, Engineered for the Unknown®, F.A.T.
+Wrench®, Fieldpod®, Frankford Arsenal®, Golden Rod®, Hooyman®, Imperial®, Intellidropper®, Lead Sled®, Lockdown®, Lockdown Puck®, Mag Charger®, MEAT!
+Your Maker®, Old Timer®, Schrade®, Sharpfinger®, Tipton®, Grilla®, Grilla Grills®, Uncle Henry®, Unmatched Accuracy at the Bench and in the Field®, ust®, Wheeler®, XLA Bipod®, Your Land.
+Your Legacy®, Crimson Trace®, Lasergrips®, Laserguard®, LaserLyte®, Lasersaddle®, Lightguard®, and Rail Master® are some of the registered U.S. trademarks of our company or one of our subsidiaries.
 AOB Products CompanyTM, Dock and UnlockTM, Don't Be Outdoorsy - Be OutdoorsTM, Engineered for the UnknownTM, From Niche to KnownTM, Lockdown PuckTM, MEAT!TM, MEAT Your Maker!TM, Secure Your LifestyleTM, The Ultimate LifestyleTM, Unmatched Accuracy at the Bench and in the FieldTM, Water to PlateTM, and Your Land.
 Your LegacyTM are some of the unregistered trademarks of our company or one of our subsidiaries.
 Trademarks licensed to us by Smith & Wesson Brands, Inc. in connection with the manufacture, distribution, marketing, advertising, promotion, merchandising, shipping, and sale of certain licensed accessory product categories include M&P®, Performance Center®, Smith & Wesson®, and T/C®, among others.
 This report also may contain trademarks and trade names of other companies.